10 Online Marketing Tips for Schools to Increase Enrollments

 So by actively encouraging online reviews, you have an opportunity to influence potential parents’ decision-making before they’ve even made contact with you.

-There’s going to be a number of places you want to publish reviews/testimonials.
+There’s going to be many places you want to publish reviews/testimonials.

 The first place you should look is at your website.
 There is every likelihood you are already doing this but know that you can have these testimonials marked-up with what is called ‘Review Schema’.
 If you do this, Google may use the info to add a structured snippet to your search result – making it stand out from the competition.
 This fantastic little feature will attract more clicks to your search result.